The Mapúa logo features the following parts:

 Founded AD 1925

-Mapúa Institute of Technology was founded by Don Tomas Mapúa, the first Filipino registered architect, on January 25, 1925.
+Mapúa University was founded by Don Tomas Mapúa, the first Filipino registered architect, on January 25, 1925.